WWW5911/WWW5911/README.md

 <h3> Currently research on Machine Learning </h3>
 🔭 My main interests are in model pruning, information theory, and optimizing algorithms.
 <br>
+💻 Working on O2O service with .net core and vue.
 📄 Some side projects are collected at my website https://www.astriaworks.moe/

 ## 🛠 &nbsp;Tech Stack